-- Optionally, the indication of resource selection mechanism(s), as sl-AllowedResourceSelectionConfig, which may comprise of full sensing only, partial sensing only, random resource selection only, or any combination(s) thereof.
+- Optionally, the indication of resource selection mechanism.

 The following higher layer parameters affect this procedure:

 - sl-SelectionWindowList: internal parameter T2min is set to the corresponding value from higher layer parameter sl-SelectionWindowList for the given value of prioTX.

 - sl-Thres-RSRP-List: this higher layer parameter provides an RSRP threshold for each combination pi, pj, where pi is the value of the priority field in a received SCI format 1-A and pj is the priority of the transmission of the UE selecting resources; for a given invocation of this procedure, pj = prioTX.